maveraw/Guessing-Game/README.md

 # Guessing-Game ft.
 RUST
-This guess game is made by using rust.
+This is a beginner guessing game using rust.
+This gives us the idea to grasp rust by 0.1% of overview.
+Most importanly we learned how to set up rust project along with cargo.
+The most efficient feature I must say!!
 Rust being robust and hastle free, the dependencies helped to succesfully build this project.
-And how can I forget Cargo.
-The most efficient feature I must say!!

 ### Resources for Rust:
 Documentation: https://rust-book.cs.brown.edu/ch02-00-guessing-game-tutorial.html